 he Barlow Education Grant supports students and faculty of the BYU School of Music in their education and their professional endeavors in music composition.

-A large share of the Education Grant funds go towards direct student support by way of scholarships, assistantships, internships, and travel awards and fee support for festivals and performances.
-Funds also provide support for guest composers and performers who work directly with students.
+A large share of the Education Grant funds always go towards direct student support, by way of scholarships, assistantships, internships, travel awards and fee support for festivals and performances, and support for guest composers and performers that work directly with students.

-Established in 2011, the Milton A. Barlow Scholarship and the Barlow Student Composition Award are ongoing scholarships and awards presented to the most outstanding composition student(s) in our program.
-The Milton A. Barlow Scholarship is a one-year, full tuition scholarship, and the Barlow Student Composition Award is a $500 award that carries with it a commission to write a new piece for one of BYU’s premiere large ensembles.
+Established in 2011, the Milton A. Barlow Scholarship and the Barlow Student Composition Award are ongoing scholarships/awards presented to the most outstanding composition student(s) in our program.
+The Milton A. Barlow Scholarship is a one-year, full tuition scholarship, and the Barlow Student Composition Award is a $750 cash award that carries with it a commission to write a new piece for one of BYU’s premiere large ensembles.

 For his Barlow Student Composition Award, Austin was invited to write a new work for the BYU Philharmonic under the direction of Kory Katseanes.
 He completed an energetic, rock-inspired piece called Hardline that was premiered in February 2018.
 Austin also presented a compelling senior recital in February and is heading into graduation this summer with some great momentum, thanks in large part to all this support from the Barlow Endowment.

-We continued our efforts to broaden the influence of the Barlow Endowment and provide more opportunities to our students by giving a second Barlow Student Composition Award to Jonny Stallings, a second-year masters student in music composition.
-Jonny is an accomplished jazz pianist in addition to being a composer and currently plays in Synthesis, BYU’s top jazz ensemble, so arranging for his commission to be from them was a logical choice.
-His new work will be premiered in March 2018 and has helped his impressive development as a composer.
-Jonny is on track to graduate this August and plans to pursue a doctorate in music composition in the coming years.
+Barlow Student Composition Award winner Jonny Stallings, a second-year masters student in music composition, is an accomplished jazz pianist in addition to being a composer and was a member of Synthesis, BYU’s top jazz ensemble.
+Arranging for his commission to be from them was a logical choice, and his new work was premiered in march 2018 and helped his impressive development as a composer.
+Jonny graduated in August 2018 and has applied to several competitive doctoral programs in music composition for Fall 2019.

-July 2017 marked the twelfth year BYU student interns have assisted with the annual Barlow summit and Barlow Prize and Commissions judging.
-Four of our students—Caleb Cuzner, Austin Lopez, Lexi Peel, and Jonny Stallings—helped prepare for the annual summit by coordinating hundreds of scores, recordings, and other materials that would be used in the judging process.
-They then attended the summit, which included several days of reviewing scores and judging by the Barlow Board of Advisors and guest judges.
+July 2018 marked the thirteenth year BYU student interns have assisted with the annual Barlow summit and Barlow Prize and Commissions judging.
+Four of our students—Kalysha Chandler, Clark Evans, Thomas Fairholm, and Ryan Miller—helped prepare for the annual summit by coordinating hundreds of scores, recordings, and other materials that would be used in the judging process.
+They then attended the summit, which included several days of reviewing scores and judging by the Barlow Board of Advisors and guest judges, including representatives of the wind quintet consortium members.
 Students not only observed the judging process first hand while assisting in the various rooms, but also had several opportunities to interact directly with these professional composers and performers during meals and breaks.
 The Barlow Internship has been a great boost to our program and we look forward to its continuation.